 wsrep_provider_options = 'gcache.size=2G';

 If a single transaction is bigger than half of the Galera cache, it needs to be written in a separate file, as on-demand pages.
 On-demand pages are regularly replaced.
-If a new page replaces an old one, depends on another wsrep_provider_options flag:
+Whether a new page replaces an old one depends on another wsrep_provider_options flag:

 wsrep_provider_options#gcachekeep_pages_size|gcache.keep_pages_size, which limits the total size of on-demand pages.

 When a node is restarted (after a crash or for maintenance reasons), it will need to receive all the changes that were written by other nodes since the moment it was unreachable.
 A node is therefore chosen as a donor, possibly using the gcssync_donor wsrep_provider_options flag.